 If you're in a hurry or really prefer to just dump your ingredients in the cooker and go, then you can skip this tip—it's by no means necessary.
-But when I have a little extra time, I like to brown my meat and/or vegetables in a skillet before I add it to the cooker.
+But when I have a little extra time, I like to brown my meat and/or vegetables in a skillet before I add them to the cooker.
 Then I "deglaze" the pan with my liquid to get all the brown, caramelized bits from the sauté pan into the cooker.
 You'll end up with a richer flavor that can't be achieved by slow-cooking alone.

 A programmable slow cooker cooks your meal for a predetermined time and then switches to a setting that keeps the food at a safe temperature until you're ready to eat.
-Our favorite is the crock pot 5.5 Quart Smart-Pot (you can get one for around $50).
-Its digital touchpad allows the user to control the heat settings and time the cooking in increments of 30 minutes up to 20 hours.
-Find one at crockpot.com.
+Our favorite is the Crock-Pot 5.5-Quart Smart-Pot.
+You can pick one up for around $40.
+This cooker's digital touchpad allows the user to control the heat settings and time the cooking in increments of between 30 minutes and 20 hours.